cannatag/ldap3/docs/manual/source/quicktour.rst

 With asynchronous strategies (ASYNC, REUSABLE) all LDAP operation requests (except Bind that returns a boolean) return an integer, the 'message_id' of the request.
 You can send multiple request without waiting for responses.

-You can get each response with the get_response(message_id) method of the Connection object.If you get an exception the response has not yet arrived.
+You can get each response with the get_response(message_id) method of the Connection object.
+If you get an exception the response has not yet arrived.
 A timeout value can be specified (get_response(message_id, timeout = 20)) to set the number of seconds to wait for the response to appear (defaults is 10 seconds).

 Library raises an exception in the LDAPExceptionError hierarchy to signal errors, the last exception message is stored in the last_error attribute of the Connection object when available.